zinkwazi/wspr-zero/README.md

 Contributions to the WSPR-zero project are welcome!
 Please refer to the issues tab on GitHub to find tasks that need help or submit your suggestions and contributions via pull requests.

-## License
+## Licensing

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- All WSPR transmissions require the operator to be licensed by the FCC (or similar entitiy in other countries) in order to legally transmit.
+- No license is required to use WSPR-zero as a WSPR receiver.

 ## Acknowledgments